Lead Service Line Replacement (LSLR) Program Drinking Water State Revolving Fund (DWSRF)

 5. Are loans or grants offered?

 All financing will be made at the ratio of 51% principal forgiveness and 49% loan/bond.
+Principal forgiveness is functionally similar to a grant, the portion of the loan is forgiven upon closing.
+Loans are offered at below market interest rates.

 The loan portion of any project covering service line inventories will be at 0% interest, while the loan/bond financing for any planning, acquisition, design, and/or construction work will be at the DWSRF program's regular reduced interest rate.